 7. They love anything and everything fish

-8. They have a strange relationships with Aircons
+8. Thai locals have a unique relationships with Aircons

 If you have ever travelled to Southeast Asia, you will know how hot and humid it is.
 Thailand is no exception to this.
 It’s warm all year round.
 Being hot all the time, you would think that the locals have over the years got used to the heat and wouldn’t be affected by it so much, but you will be wrong.
 Locals battle with the heat just as much as foreigners do.
 For a long time, we couldn’t understand why, but then we started thinking.

-We start to notice that every time when they are indoors, they will turn the aircon on the maximum fan and the lowest temperature.
-They will make it so cold inside that we sometimes need longs pants and a jacket to be able to bear the cold temperatures.
+We start to notice that every time they are indoors, they will turn the aircon on the maximum fan and the lowest temperature.
+They will make it so cold inside that we sometimes need long pants and a jacket to be able to bear the cold temperatures.